networktocode/circuit-maintenance-parser/docs/dev/dev_environment.md

   tests             Run all tests for the specified name and Python version. yamllint          Run yamllint to validate formatting adheres to NTC defined YAML standards.
 ```

+## Local Development Environment

+### Requirements

+- Install `poetry`
+- Install dependencies and library locally: `poetry install`
+- Run CI tests locally: `invoke tests`

+> Note: you can run the tasks without Docker by setting the environment variable `INVOKE_PARSER_LOCAL=True`.
+This will run the tasks directly on your local machine instead of inside a Docker container.